Maialen Mera strives to understand and overcome her challenges

 Her impact was recognized when she became the first student in the UAH College of Business to receive the Graduate Teaching Assistant Award at the Spring 2026 UAH College of Business Graduate Celebration.
 Graduate teaching assistants play a vital role in mentoring peers, supporting faculty and shaping the student experience.

 In addition to her academic contributions, Mera demonstrated leadership on the soccer field.
-As a freshman, she was voted into a leadership role by her teammates and later served as a team captain until her eligibility ended.
+As a freshman, she was voted into a leadership role and later finished her college soccer career as team captain.

-Mera approaches challenges with intention and persistence.
-When she encounters difficulty in a course, she goes beyond attending office hours, seeking additional resources, joining student organizations and connecting with peers to strengthen her understanding.
+Mera approaches challenges with intention, focusing on fully understanding obstacles rather than simply overcoming them.
+When she encounters difficulty, she goes beyond attending office hours; she also seeks additional resources, joins student organizations and connects with peers to strengthen her understanding.

 "Through all of these roles, I've been able to make a meaningful impact on students," she said.